Introduction to networking multichannel

 An example for enabling VNIC and the first channel on physical port 4, allocating 50% of the physical bandwidth the port:

 Keep in mind, your bandwidth percentages will need to add up to 100.
-Unlikely UFP, you set the modes of the various channels in UEFI if you need to use things like FCoE.
+Unlikely UFP, you need to set the modes of the various channels in UEFI if you need to use things like FCoE.

 FCoE and Multichannel